mansi0630/digital-library-system/README.md

 ## How to Run
 1. Install dependencies using npm install
 2. Run the server using node server.js
 3. Open index.html in browser

+Note: Data is stored in-memory, so it resets when the server restarts.